-As illustrated in MTN Irancell's H115 revenues (see chart below), impressive take-up of mobile data services has clearly translated into strong data revenue growth.
-Although this has come at the expense of outgoing voice, likely a result of many subscribers switch to cheaper IP-based alternatives such as WhatsApp, it is indicative of the pent-up demand for data services among users that have long owned smartphones.
-While the pace of growth may slow as the initial boom in users ends, introduction of datacentric value added services, such as MTN Irancell's Zoom (TV and videos), Rhythm (music), Gisheh (view and purchase travel and event tickets) and Ketabkhan (text and audio books), will help to sustain growth in usage and revenues over the longer term.
+As illustrated in MTN Irancell's revenues (see chart below), impressive take-up of mobile data services has clearly translated into strong data revenue growth.
+Although this came at the expense of outgoing voice, likely a result of many subscribers switching to cheaper IP-based alternatives such as WhatsApp, it indicates users' pent-up demand for data services, particularly among smartphone owners.
+While the pace of growth may slow as the initial boom in users ends, introduction of data-centric value added services such as MTN Irancell's Zoom (TV and videos), Rhythm (music), Gisheh (view and purchase travel and event tickets) and Ketabkhan (text and audio books), will help sustain growth in usage and revenues over the longer term.